mossaberrahal02/UML/README.md

 - **Interaction Overview Diagram**: A high-level diagram that represents the flow of control between different interactions or processes.
 - **Timing Diagram**: Used to model the behavior of objects in relation to time, showing changes in state or condition over time.

+The bellow picture will showcase these 2 diagram types
 ![Alt text](./UML-Diagrams.png)